Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Problem Statement and Guessing Strategy

 \section{Problem Statement and Guessing Strategy}

-Let $C_\mathcal{G}(x)$ denote the total guessing cost required by a particular guessing strategy $\mathcal{G}: \mathcal{X} \rightarrow [M]$ when $X = x$ (the realization of the random variable $X$ is $x$).
-If the cost of making each guess $X = x$ is independent of other guesses and amounts to 1 (unity), then this problem would be the same as the characterization of the average number guesses (\textit{expected guessing number}) and is identical to Massey's original guessing problem introduced earlier \cite{massey1}.
-Later, bounds on the moments of optimal guessing are derived in \cite{arikan1996} and improved in \cite{Bozdas1997} and in \cite{sason2018}.
-Particularly, the relationship between Rényi's entropy and expected guessing number is interesting and useful in different engineering contexts.
+Let $C_\mathcal{G}(x)$ denote the guessing cost required by a particular guessing strategy $\mathcal{G}: \mathcal{X} \rightarrow [M]$ when $X = x$ (the realization of the random variable $X$ is $x$).
+If the cost of making {the} guess $X = x$ is independent of other guesses, {each having unit cost}, then this problem would be the same as the characterization of the average number guesses (\textit{expected guessing number}) and is identical to Massey's original guessing problem introduced earlier \cite{massey1}.